vulgarity

 There is a nostalgia for a lost paradise.
-We all feel it, more or less; it connects us to original sin and to the fall.
-This disease torments pure souls.
-She heels and waves.
-Illness of youth if ever there was one, romantic madness, this nostalgia is at the heart of Sébastien de Courtois' novel, L'ami des beaux jours .
+We all feel it, more or less; it connects us to Original Sin and the Fall.
+This illness torments pure souls.
+It languishes and agitates.
+A youthful illness if ever there was one, a romantic madness, this nostalgia is at the heart of Sébastien de Courtois's novel, Continue reading

 Identify